ducconit/sphotonchat-utilities/README.md

-# mattermost-utilities: Set of utilities to help in mattermost development
+# utilities: Set of utilities to help in mattermost development

-Mattermost is an open source, self-hosted Slack-alternative https://mattermost.org.

 Currently this repo contains this two utilities: